tuxology/tracevizlab/labs/201-lttng-userspace-tracing/README.md

 ![FlameChart](screenshots/flameChart.png "Trace Compass Flame Chart View")

 * The *Flame Graph View* looks similar to the *Flame Chart View* but it is different.
 Each box represents a function in the stack but the horizontal axis show the total aggregated duration of all calls to this function at a particular level.
-A more complete explaination is available [here](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html#Description).
+A more complete explanation is available [here](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html#Description).

 ![FlameGraph](screenshots/flameGraph.png "Trace Compass Flame Graph View")